-Designated Posts - Posts have been established and filled i.e. Data Protection Officer, Senior Information Governance Officer and ICT Security Adviser.
+Designated Posts - Posts have been established and filled i.e. Data Protection Officer, Senior Information Governance Officer and ICT Security Advisor.

 Policies - A number of key information governance documents have been refreshed and promoted throughout the organisation i.e. Corporate Information Security Policy, Email Usage Policy, Remote Access Policy and Password Policy.
-Additional cyber security protection processes and training was performed in 2019/20.

-Compliance - The Council is currently in the process of renewing its compliance with the Central Government Public Service Network (PSN) information security requirements (this is a mandatory annual process).
+Compliance - The Council is compliant with the Central Government Public Service Network (PSN) information security requirements (this is a mandatory annual process).
 The Council also acts on advice from the National Cyber Security Centre.
 Information is shared securely with our partners also using the Government Digital Service.
-The Council is also compliant with the ePayment Card Industry Standards (PCI) for another year.
+The Council is also compliant with the ePayment Card Industry Standards (PCI).

-Data Protection Act 2018/General Data Protection Regulation - The Council acknowledges that information is a priority, which aids the delivery of its services effectively and efficiently.
+Data Protection Act 2018/UK General Data Protection Regulation - The Council acknowledges that information is a priority, which aids the delivery of its services effectively and efficiently.
 Moreover, protecting personal data is the overarching responsibility of the Council to meet obligatory legal duties and to fulfil its public service duty to each individual.

-Training - Data Protection Act/General Data Protection Regulation and Freedom of Information Act training is compulsory for all staff and takes account of all recent changes with information laws alongside specialist training in Cyber Security Awareness training.
+Training - Data Protection Act/UK General Data Protection Regulation and Freedom of Information Act training is compulsory for all staff and takes account of all recent changes with information laws alongside specialist training in Cyber Security Awareness training.

-Data Breaches - There has been an increase in the number of Data Breaches reported to the Information Governance team this year as a result of awareness raising within the organisation, and the inclusion of Data Protection in the Corporate Induction for all new employees.
-None of the incidents recorded were classified as high impact and so did not require notification to the Information Commissioners Office, but all are reviewed by the Corporate Management Team.
+Data Breaches - There have been 43 Data Breaches reported to the Information Governance team this year (56 reported breaches in 2019/20).
+None of the incidents recorded were classified as high impact and so did not require notification to the Information Commissioners Office, but all were reviewed by members of the Corporate Management Team.
 No Information Security Incidents were reported.

 Freedom of Information Act (FOI).
 A management solution using the Council's Customer Relationship Management system is in operation.
-Over 800 FOI requests were received by the Council in 19/20; 98% answered within 20 days.
-One complaint was reported to the Information Commissioners Office this year and we are awaiting the outcome.
+Almost 700 FOI requests were received by the Council in 20/21 (Over 800 in 2019/20); 92% were answered within 20 days to the end of February.
+No complaints were reported to the Information Commissioners Office this year.